Chiropractic care for manual laborers.

 There are a large number of risks to your back associated with physical labor:

-- Lifting heavy objects, particularly if improper lifting techniques are used, can result in disc tears, subluxations, acute muscle spasms, and/or long-term muscle strains.
+- Lifting heavy objects, particularly if improper lifting techniques are used, can result in disc tears, subluxations, acute muscle spasms, and long-term muscle strains.

-- Standing on hard surfaces, such as concrete, for long periods of time can quickly tire out back and leg muscles, leading to poor posture and an increased risk of injury.
+- Standing on hard surfaces, such as concrete, for extended periods of time can quickly tire out back and leg muscles, leading to poor posture and an increased risk of injury.

 - Wet or slippery surfaces increase the risk of slips or falls, which can cause serious back injury.